 We provide a nutritional environment for the children here at Head Start; therefore we must ask that you do not drink soft drinks in front of the children.
 Please limit your drinking of soft drinks to the "Parent Lounge".
-We do not permit drink cans to be scattered all over the building, put drink cans in the recycle bin adjacent to the kitchen.
+We do not permit drink cans to be scattered all over the building.
 Water filling stations are available free of charge for all visitors.